 As recovery progresses following brain injury, it is likely the individual will see a change in the level of care and in the treatment setting.
 Since individuals do not always progress in a linear fashion, they will not always advance through the continuum of care in strict order.

 Treatment in a hospital following a brain injury can range from a quick neurological assessment to longer-term, inpatient care.
-The length of one’s stay in the hospital will vary depending on the severity and implications from their brain injury.
+The length of one’s stay in the hospital will vary depending on the severity and implications from the brain injury.

 It is likely one will first visit the Emergency Department, or Emergency Room (ER), following a brain injury.
 Oftentimes the decisions in the ER must be made quickly and without explanation.
 The treatment team focuses on saving lives.
 Measures to protect the brain from further injury or damage will be taken.

 Intensive Care Unit (ICU)